bradkulick/gemonade/docs/ARCHITECTURE.md

 ## 3. Workflow & Extension

 ### The "System Admin" Persona (`sys`)
-Geode includes a built-in "Meta-Persona" called `sys`.
+Gemonade includes a built-in "Meta-Persona" called `sys`.
 It has explicit knowledge of this architecture.
 *   **Role:** Architect & Maintainer.
 *   **Capabilities:**
     *   It knows how to create new packages in `packages/local/`.
     *   It can diagnose issues with the launcher or tools.

 ### Extending vs. Overriding
-Geode supports two methods for modifying behavior:
+Gemonade supports two methods for modifying behavior:

 1.  **Override (Shadowing):**
     *   Creating a package with the same name in a higher-priority namespace (e.g., `packages/local/aws`) completely hides the lower-priority version (`packages/installed/aws`).